-Freshwater Beach - Manly
+Freshwater Beach - Freshwater

 A stunning family beach wedged between two headlands, Freshwater is a short walk north from Manly.
 A coastal walk further north will take you to Curl Curl.

-An eight-lane 50-metre saltwater pool at the north end is a favourite with lap swimmers.
+An eight lane, 50 metre saltwater pool at the north end is a favourite with lap swimmers.

-Freshwater's unique claim to fame is that this is where surfboard riding was popularised in Australia by Hawaiian "Duke" Kahanamoku.
+Freshwater's unique claim to fame is that this is where surfboard riding was popularised in Australia by Hawaiian 'Duke' Kahanamoku.
 Duke famously carved a board from a piece of local timber and demonstrated surfing for an enthralled crowd on 15 January 1915.
 A life-size statue of Duke Kahanamoku on the northern headland commemorates the historic day.

-Freshwater is part of the Manly-Freshwater National and World Surfing Reserve that recognises the historical, cultural and environmental values of famous surfing beaches.
+Freshwater is part of the Manly-Freshwater National and World Surfing Reserve that recognises the historical, cultural, and environmental values of famous surfing beaches.